LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_01.md

 ## Learning Objectives

 * Discuss Cloud Computing
-* Compare and contrast physical, virtual, and cloud architectures.
+* Compare and contrast physical, virtual, and cloud architectures
 * Define Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS)
 * Detail advantages to leveraging the cloud